SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 30 mg3 mL10 mg/mLBulk vials, high-dose maintenance

-Quick tip: If your dose is going to be 1 mg or less, you want a lower concentration (more water) so you're drawing a measurable number of units.
+Quick tip: If your dose is 1 mg or less, use more water (lower concentration) so you're drawing a measurable number of units.
 At 10 mg/mL, a 0.5 mg dose is just 5 units — that tiny mark on the syringe is nearly impossible to hit accurately.

 Dose-to-Units Conversion Table